-Focus on Financial Crises and Disruptions
+Focus on the Financial Crisis and Sovereign Debt Crisis

-Finance in Times of Disruption boxes reflect the reality of the recent COVID-19 pandemic, the global financial crisis, and sovereign debt crises, illustrating important lessons learned.
-Twenty four boxes across the book illustrate and analyze key details.
+-Global Financial Crisis boxes reflect the reality of the recent financial crisis and ongoing sovereign debt crisis, noting lessons learned.
+Twenty-one boxes across the book illustrate and analyze key details.